MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 **ASSIGNMENTS**:

-- Reading: Borges and Baudrillard
 - Use Mapbox Studio to create a new basemap style and map some data from NYC's [open data portal](https://nycopendata.socrata.com).
 - use QGIS to create a map of the physical features of all of some country in the world.
-Get Natural Earth Data from [here](http://www.naturalearthdata.com/downloads/).
+Get Natural Earth Data from [here](http://www.naturalearthdata.com/downloads/), post an image of the map you create.
-- upload both your map and your
+- upload both your map and your image

 #### Week Five - February 27
 *Discussing final projects: expectations, presentation.
 Aerial and Satellite Imagery.*